 Cruise to the End of the World: Exploring Ushuaia’s Remarkable Landscape

-At the tail end of the Pan-American Highway lies Ushuaia, the southernmost city in the world.
+At the tail end of the Pan-American Highway lies Ushuaia, Argentina, the southernmost city in the world.
 It was breezy on the day I arrived in the Argentine port city and small clouds punctuated a vividly blue sky.

 t felt like an accomplishment to reach Ushuaia, though all I had done was board a series of airplanes and taken a taxi to my hotel.
 Many travelers arrive into Ushuaia’s Bay by sea, capturing the great sense of adventure that comes with a cruise to the end of the world.